drmariaahmed/theme-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Maria is a SSHRC Doctoral Fellow (2023-2026) at Western University and a CAnD3 Fellow (2023-2024).
+Her research interests lie at the intersection of population health and public policy with a focus on structural and social inequalities.
+Using quantitative and qualitative research designs, Maria examines inequities in health and the impacts of public policies on disadvantaged populations.
 {style="text-align: justify;"}